 NOTE: The full server name URL will be referenced as

-- With the Database created, navigate to the Firewall settings and ensure the JAMS Scheduler Server has access to the Azure SQL Server.
+- Navigate to the Firewall settings and ensure the JAMS Scheduler Server has access to the Azure SQL Server.

 NOTE: If necessary, create Rules to allow communication between the JAMS Scheduler Server and the Azure Server.